lynnlangit/gcp-essentials/5_ci_cd/5d_Cloud Build/README.md

 ## Example

-Do this tutorial to deploy using Cloud Deploy to Cloud Run -> [link](https://cloud.google.com/deploy/docs/deploy-app-run)
+Do this tutorial to deploy using Cloud Build with Cloud Deploy to build and deploy a container to Cloud Run -> [link](https://cloud.google.com/deploy/docs/deploy-app-run)
 Screens below are from the Cloud Deploy Quickstart and show the process of a creating a release in the web UI.

 1. Promoting a Deployment